-After consultation with the Remuneration and Appointments Committee, The Board of Directors considers that the current succession plans of the executive Directors are not able to ensure, in the reality of corporate life, the timely replacement of Directors who have stood down from their positions, on or before the completion of their mandate.
+After consultation with the Remuneration and Appointments Committee, the Board of Directors considered that the current succession plans of the executive Directors are not able to ensure, in the reality of corporate life, the timely replacement of Directors who have stood down from their positions, on or before the completion of their mandate, also in view of the composition of the Company's shareholder structure.

-It is believed that such documentation can easily become abstract statements of principles, perhaps produced with the help of expensive consultants, and often containing obvious recommendations for requirements of ability, professionalism and integrity that persons covering these roles must in any event necessarily possess, or complex and often useless procedures for the selection of ideal candidates.
+It is believed that such documentation can easily become abstract statements of principles, perhaps produced with the help of expensive consultants, and often containing obvious recommendations for requirements of ability, professionalism and integrity that persons covering these roles should necessarily possess, or useless procedures, as complicated as they are expensive, for the selection of ideal candidates.